This article has links to products and services we love, which we may make commission from.

 Southford Falls State Park

-Less than hour’s drive from Hartford is the 126 acres Southford Falls State Park (175 Quaker Farms Rd, Southbury).
+Less than an hour’s drive from Hartford is the 126-acre Southford Falls State Park (175 Quaker Farms Rd, Southbury).

 You can visit the waterfalls at the northwest end of the Park on the Eight Mile River and Eight Mile Brook, one of CT’s covered bridges.